Follow Us:

 Quick Contact

-As per definition, EU Representative means any natural or legal person established within the union who has received and accepted a written mandate from a manufacturer, located outside the union, to act on the manufacturer’s behalf about specified tasks as per new medical devices and Invitro diagnostic devices guidelines.
+As per definition, European Authorized Representative means any natural or legal person established within the union who has received and accepted a written mandate from a manufacturer, located outside the union, to act on the manufacturer’s behalf about specified tasks as per new medical devices and Invitro diagnostic devices guidelines.

 EUROPEAN AUTHORIZED REPRESENTATIVE